olenmg/olenmg/README.md

 ## Hi there 👋

-I'm currently interested in computational neuroscience and natural language processing.
+I'm interested in computational neuroscience and natural language processing.

 Please feel free to contact me at jgheon.kim@gmail.com 😊